This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The bottom line

-A 4th of July strawberry lemonade does not need anything fancy: fresh lemon juice, ripe berries, cold water, and a quarter cup of sugar in a single jug.
-Make the puree and the lemon juice the day before, combine right before the cookout, and you have a 4th of July drink nonalcoholic option that works as a mocktail, a 4th of July punch, or a quiet glass at the kitchen counter while the grill heats up.
-Garnish with blueberries and lemon wheels for a red white and blue lemonade, top with sparkling water if you want fizz, and let everyone adjust their own glass.
+For making ahead: Puree berries and squeeze the lemons the day before, combine right before the big event, and you get a 4th of July drinks nonalcoholic drink that works as a mocktail, a 4th of July punch, or a quiet glass at the kitchen counter while the grill heats up.

 Want even more recipes that contain strawberries?
 I have a list!